PoisotLab/ms_networkary_classifiers/README.md

 network prediction; indeed, the best scoring predictor of interactions (the ensemble model) had the best prediction of network structure.
 The tasks of predicting networks structure and of predicting interactions within networks are essentially two different ones.
-For some applications (*.e.g.* comparison of network structure across gradients), one may care more about a robust estimate of the structure, at the cost at putting some interactions at the wrong place.
+For some applications (*e.g.* comparison of network structure across gradients), one may care more about a robust estimate of the structure, at the cost at putting some interactions at the wrong place.
 For other applications (*e.g.* identifying pairs of interacting species), one may conversely care more about getting as many pairs right, even though the mistakes accumulate in the form of a slightly worse estimate of network structure.
-How these two approaches can be reconciled is something to evaluate on a case-by-case basis, especially since there is no guarantee that an esemble model will always be the most precise one.
+How these two approaches can be reconciled is something to evaluate on a case-by-case basis, especially since there is no guarantee that an ensemble model will always be the most precise one.
 Despite this apparent tension at the heart of the predictive exercise, we can use the results presented here to suggest a number of guidelines.